kant/tflow2/README.md

 `-sockreaders=int`

-  Num of go routines reading and parsing netflow packets (default 24)
+  Num of go routines reading and parsing netflow packets (default 24).

 `-stderrthreshold`

-  logs at or above this threshold go to stderr
+  logs at or above this threshold go to stderr.

 `-v value`

-  log level for V logs
+  log level for V logs.

 `-vmodule value`

-  comma-separated list of pattern=N settings for file-filtered logging
+  comma-separated list of pattern=N settings for file-filtered logging.

 `-web=addr`